 CONTINUUM: Lifelong Learning in Neurology, 22(21), 1871-1888.

-▣ 10.3.1 The classification of muscle diseases has been evolving over time as more and more research discoveries are made.
+⧈ 10.3.2 The classification of muscle diseases has been evolving over time as more and more research discoveries are made.
 Different diseases are being recognized and categories adjusted.
-At one time, muscle diseases were classified mainly based on their clinical presentation.
+Muscle diseases have been classified mainly based on their clinical presentation.
 Today, the recognition of antibodies associated with different muscle diseases has impacted classification.

 Simon, J. P., Marie, I., Jouen, F., Boyer, O., & Martinet, J. (2016).

 Figure 10.3.2.2 is based on: Mariampillai, K., Granger, B., Amelin, D., Guiguet, M., Hachulla, E., Maurier, F., … Benveniste, O. (2018).